JustForRefer/fast-api/README.md

 ### fast-api
-A basic fast-api web application.
+A basic fast-api web application, to demonstrate the working of fast-api.

 ### Installation